Ankojin/Terraform-VM-Project/README.md

 The is_windows flag determines which configuration block is executed.
 Custom Cloud-Init: For Linux, cloud-init scripts are used, which could automate software installations, configurations, or other initial setup tasks.
 For Windows, a PowerShell script is used to join the domain.
 Data Disk Attachment: Each additional disk is defined with properties like disk_size_gb, storage_type, and lun, then attached to the VM.

+Prerequisites.
+1. Install Python
+2. Install Terrform
+3. csv file

+Steps to run python and Terraform

+1. python generate-tf.py ( it will generate the tf in the output path( mentioned in script).